Northwestern University crew member dies during practice

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

-Crew is a club sport at Northwestern University.
+Crew is a club sport at the school.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.